I always select "Create your own character", so I can't give any advice about the preset characters.

-When you've collected everything, go to Quicksand.
-Hit the baby hungus to piss off its mother.
-Go to the Idol, waiting each turn you move for the mother hungus to follow you.
+When you've collected the wand, tusk, and scroll, dealt with the bloodworm and crocodile, and found the Idol, save the game.
+Go to Quicksand.
+Try to hit the baby hungus to tick off its mother.
+Go to the Idol, waiting once after each move while the mother hungus catches up.
 Get into the maw.
-With the mother hungus standing on the bottom of the maw, get the jewel.
-In the idol, turn on your lantern.
+The mother hungus will climb onto the bottom of the maw.
+Get the jewel.
+Inside the idol, turn on your lantern.
 Squeeze the moss.
 Point the wand of Eversion at the idol.
 Turn off the lantern.
 Return to the Quicksand.
 Point the wand of Eversion at the mother hungus.
 Point the wand of Levitation at the baby hungus.
+Your strength is now greatly depleted from all this Magick, so rest until it returns.
 Get the jewel.
-(You may need to wait until your strength returns.)
+Put everything in your pack.

 Speak the word on the palimpsest.
-Find Above City and go through the curtain to return to the Magick Shoppe.
-Sell the tusk and trade (not sell) the tear for the hourglass.
+Go northeast, north, and west to Above City and go through the curtain to return to the Magick Shoppe.
+(This Trizbort map may help you navigate the Plane, since you can't see much of the in-game map on screen at the same time.
+Does the layout remind anyone else of a slightly cockeyed Tree of Life ?)
+Show the new wand and scroll to the woman.
+Sell the tusk.
+Trade (not sell) the tear for the hourglass.
 Get the hourglass.
-You can now sell most of your magic items since you no longer need them, except for the wand of Dispel and scrolls of Gating (palimpsest) and Protection.
+You can now sell most of your magic items since you no longer need them, except for the scrolls of Gating (palimpsest) and Protection and the wand of Dispel.
 Leave the shop and go south twice, southeast, open the door, and go north to the Boutique (armor shop).
 Buy the scale mail and cloak, get them, and wear them.

-Go south and west and ride the skyway.
-Jump off at a support tower and go down.
-Go through the jungle to the Waterfall.
+Go south and west.
+Wait for a gondola to arrive and ride it as before.
+Jump off at any support tower and go down.
+In the Jungle, make your way to the Waterfall at the southerly end of the map.
 Go southwest, northwest and west to the Rock Wall.
-Notice the castle.
+Notice the castle up on the mountain.
 Return east.
 Erase the footprints.
 Wait for the hunters to leave.
 Get the minx.
+Pet her if you like.
 Don't worry when she jumps out of your arms; she'll follow you, although you may have to wait a turn for her to catch up.

 Go southeast and west into the Chapel.
 Sit in the pew.
-Look under the pew.
-Get the vial.
-Stand up and go east and south to the Snowy Clearing.
+Look under the pew, get the vial, and stand up.
+Go east and south to the Snowy Clearing.
 Examine the glyph.
+Try to go west.
 Get the caterpillar from the goblet.
-Try to go west.
 Show the caterpillar to the Christmas tree monsters.
 Get the silver ornament.
 Go west.
 Open the mailbox.
-Get the leaflet and read it.
+Get the leaflet and read it; it will turn into a parcel in your hands.
 Open the parcel; you now have a burin.
 Go south into the cabin Laboratory.
 Read the book.
+(Some of the entries may amuse players of the Enchanter trilogy.)
 Search the bench.
 Get the black hemisphere.
 Go north and west.
 Attack the wight.
 When you have won, get the snowflake that fell at your feet (it's actually a diamond).

 For Your Amusement: